FedMart: History

 FedMart began as a membership store by opening in an abandoned warehouse in San Diego, California in 1954.
 A second store opened in Phoenix, Arizona, in 1955 quickly followed by a third store in San Antonio, Texas.
 A second San Diego-area store opened in Kearny Mesa in 1958 followed by the opening of other stores in San Diego and the rest of Southern California.
 Membership requirements were dropped in the 1960s and FedMart become a non-membership discount store.
 In October 1968, the company opened its 36th store in Window Rock, Arizona.
 By 1975, FedMart had 44 stores in California, Arizona, New Mexico, and Texas.

 Success spawned establishment of other warehouse stores and a more coherent merchandising strategy.
 FedMart developed into a chain of stores, and Price pioneered several innovations in the retail industry.
 FedMart became the first retailer to sell gasoline at wholesale prices.
 The chain was the first to open an in-store pharmacy.
 FedMart also opened in-store optical departments, establishing a format that was widely copied decades later.
 Aside from developing several industry firsts, Price guided the company into food retailing, a product line that would underpin the chain's development.

-Price was joined in his business by his son, Robert, who served as FedMart's executive vice president until they sold two-thirds of the chain in 1975 to the German retail company Hugo Mann.
+Price was joined in his business by his son, Robert, who served as FedMart's executive vice president until they sold two-thirds of the chain in 1975 to the German businessman Hugo Mann.
 The company was then 21 years old with sales in excess of $350 million at 40 stores.
 Price was fired less than a year after the Hugo Mann takeover.
 The store chain closed within seven years.

 In 1969, the company became publicly traded on the American Stock Exchange.
 Hugo Mann began purchasing stock in the company in 1975 and obtained a controlling interest in the spring of that year and finally increased its holding to 68% later that fall.
 In 1981, Mann was able to obtain the rest of the stock and take the company private.